-- 5.1.
-Sustainable Growth - 5.2.
+- 4.1.
 The National Planning Policy Framework is about positive growth and development that is sustainable.
-This is measured and tested by three dimensions that define 'sustainable' in planning terms. - Economic contribute to building a strong, responsive and competitive economy. - > Environmental contribute to protecting and enhancing our natural, built and historic environment. - Social supporting strong, vibrant and healthy communities.
+This is measured and tested by three dimensions that define 'sustainable' in planning terms. - Economic contribute to building a strong, responsive and competitive economy. - Environmental contribute to protecting and enhancing our natural, built and historic environment. - Social supporting strong, vibrant and healthy communities. - 4.2.
+Appropriate housing and other development is expected to contribute towards improving local services and infrastructure, including contributions towards new infrastructure (such as transport, education, library provision, fire hydrant provision, open space etc.) through planning obligations and via a \$106 agreement / \$278 agreement or use of planning conditions.
+National planning policy states that such Planning obligations must only be sought where they are necessary to make the development acceptable in planning terms, directly related to the development and fairly and reasonably related in scale and kind to the development.

-- 5.3.
-Housing and other development will be expected to contribute towards improving local services and infrastructure, including contributions towards new infrastructure (such as transport, education, library provision, fire hydrant provision, open space etc.) through planning obligations and via a \$106 agreement / \$278 agreement or use of planning conditions. - 5.4.
+- 4.3.
 Residents of Blakeney feel it is a great place to live, they appreciate the special qualities it has and want to protect the village.
 Knowing that there are pressures for further growth and that it is likely to come, there is great concern that new development could erode the very qualities that make Blakeney special.
-It is imperative that development is carefully managed in terms of its scale, design and integration. - 5.5.
-The Blakeney Neighbourhood Plan is not anti-development and community the the need understands to accommodate housing growth, new people and businesses.
+It is imperative that development is carefully managed in terms of its scale, design and integration. - 4.4.
+The Blakeney Neighbourhood Plan is not anti-development, and the community understands the need to accommodate housing growth, new people and businesses.
 To achieve this Blakeney Parish Council will work positively with North Norfolk District Council Planning Officers, landowners and developers to plan how Blakeney will change to the benefit of the whole community.